-- HIE101: The Historical Origins of the Contemporary World - HIE103: History of Canada - HIE202: Introduction to Canadian Military History - (For students in Business Administration HIE203 replaces HIE202.
-It is highly recommended that those wishing a minor in History, or who wish to maintain flexibility to change degree programs take HIE202). - HIE271: Introduction to Military History and Thought - (For students in History or Military and Strategic Studies HIE270 replaces HIE271.
+- HIE101: The Historical Origins of the Contemporary World - HIE103: History of Canada - HIE203: Introduction to Canadian Military History - HIE271: Introduction to Military History and Thought - (For students in History or Military and Strategic Studies HIE270 replaces HIE271.
 It is highly recommended that those wishing a minor in History take HIE270).